-When Diego Forlan scored a screamer & played without a shirt for Man Utd
+When Diego Forlan scored a rocket & played without a shirt for Man Utd

 Diego Forlan’s name is usually mentioned when talk turns the Premier League’s biggest flops, but he still provided plenty of memorable moments for Manchester United supporters.